pixop/pixop-cs-api-java-client/README.md

                                                                  null);
     final String jwtTokenString = newToken.getJwtTokenString();

-    // ... do something useful with token
+    // ... do something useful with token (it expires in 15 min)
 ```

 ### Look up video